Dr. Omer Javed |

 In addition to the above, the Ministry should also ensure, among other initiatives, that a) proper provision of electricity is made available to the textile sector and at rates that keep it regionally and globally competitive, and b) significant increases are made in the subsidy with regard to both supporting research and development in the sector, along with enhancing both the amount of mark-up subsidy on loans, and extending the scope of this subsidy beyond the spinning sub-sector to the whole sector.
 Lastly, proper implementation of a taxation regime needs to be adopted for the sector, both reducing the number and level of indirect taxes involved, and in applying a well-thought-out value-added tax and income tax regime across the entire textile value chain.

 Dr. Omer Javed holds a Ph.D. in Economics from the University of Barcelona, Spain.
 A former economist at the International Monetary Fund, his work focuses on institutional and political economy, macroeconomic stability.
 This article was first published in Pakistan Today and has been republished with the author’s permission.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.